 Formal complex genetic interaction analysis allowed finer parsing of the relationship between genes involved in a higher-order interaction.
-For example, the striking mitoxantrone sensitivity of the snq2∆pdr5∆ybt1∆yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene snq2∆pdr5∆ybt1∆yor1∆ negative interaction (reflecting the fact that the quadruple mutant is more sensitiv than would be expected from the resistance of any of the three-deletion subset genotypes; Fig. 3C, Data S6).
+For example, the striking mitoxantrone sensitivity of the snq2∆pdr5∆ybt1∆yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene snq2∆pdr5∆ybt1∆yor1∆ negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected from the resistance of any of the three-deletion subset genotypes; Fig. 3C, Data S6).
 Together, these complex negative genetic interaction patterns suggest that the four genes enable mitoxantrone efflux in parallel.
 A similar ‘parallel action’ genetic interaction pattern was observed for pdr5∆snq2∆yor1∆ in cisplatin (Fig. 3C, Data S6).

 [Fritz stopped here]

-Interestingly, the multi-knockout resistance phenotype in fluconazole was modelled (in addition to one- and two- gene effects involving pdr5∆, yor1∆, snq2∆ and ybt1∆) as the combination of three positive three-gene interactions (εybt1∆ycf1∆yor1∆, εsnq2∆ybt1∆yor1∆, εsnq2∆ycf1∆yor1∆).
-The apparent dependence of these multi-knockout effects on the presence of PDR5, however, was modelled as three two-way negative interactions involving PDR5 (εpdr5∆ycf1∆, εpdr5∆ybt1∆, εpdr5∆snq2∆).
-Complex positive interactions in several drugs were also found involving pdr15∆, bpt1∆, adp1∆, and vmr1∆, and in each case the knockout of these genes helped confer some resistance in a highly-sensitive multi-knockout backgrounds (Fig. 3C).
+Interestingly, the multi-knockout resistance phenotype in fluconazole was modelled (in addition to one- and two- gene effects), as the combination of three positive three-gene interactions involving yor1∆, snq2∆, ybt1∆ and ycf1∆ (Fig. 3C).
+The dependence of these multi-knockout effects on PDR5, however, was modelled as three two-way negative interactions involving PDR5 and ycf1∆, ybt1∆, snq2∆.
+Complex positive interactions in several drugs were also found involving pdr15∆, bpt1∆, adp1∆, and vmr1∆, and in each case the knockout of these genes helped confer some resistance in a highly-sensitive multi-knockout background (Fig. 3C).

 Learning a non-linear ABC Transporter System Model

 While many ABC transporter knockout combinations affected drug resistance in a highly non-linear manner, they nevertheless suggested a relatively straightforward schematic of ABC transporter function.
-That is, many of the multi-knockout phenotypes and complex genetic interaction patterns were consistent with a combination of compensatory activation between ABC transporters, combined with their potential to impart drug resistance redundantly.
-To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a rigorous manner, we defined a system model of ABC transporters which captures these relationships (Methods, Fig XX).
+That is, many of the multi-knockout phenotypes and complex genetic interaction patterns were consistent with a combination of compensatory activation between ABC transporters, combined with their potential to impart drug resistance in parallel.
+To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a rigorous manner, we defined a system model of ABC transporters which captures these relationships (Methods, Fig 4A).
 This system model was expressed as a constrained two-layer neural network, where the first layer consists of a set of negative weights connecting the ABC transporters to each other to model compensatory activation (i.e. ‘inhibition’ between transporters), and the second layer is a set of positive weights connecting each ABC transporter to each compound to model drug clearance.
 Notably, this model constrains the compensatory activation relationships to be fixed across the compounds tested, and varies only the clearance relationships between environments.
 The training procedure parameterizes this model by finding a set of weights which best predicts the phenotypes observed in our data (i.e. minimizes squared error), when the corresponding genotype is encoded as the set of transporters (‘neurons’) which are present in this network.
 The network is furthermore regularized to avoid the addition of non-predictive parameters (e.g. proposing the compensatory activation of a transporter which does not efflux any drugs), and each remaining non-zero weight is afterwards tested for statistical significance (Methods).